Skip to main content

 Bird ID walks and workshops

 Boost your skills this season with an interactive session from the RSPB.
-Learn to identify birdsong, get expert tips on starting your birdwatching journey, or get to know your favourite species better with specialist workshops on warblers and raptors such as Marsh Harrier pictured above.
+Learn to identify birdsong, get expert tips on starting your birdwatching journey, or get to know your favourite species better with specialist workshops on warblers and raptors such as Marsh Harriers.
 Whether you’re a beginner or an experienced birder, there’s something on offer for everyone.
-Find an event for here.
+Find an event.

 Visit a nature reserve